trishateh/lending-platform/README.md

 There are further project description in the respective folders.

 # Aim
-- The project uses Consensys' ecosystem of products to demonstrate the ability to build a decentralized application from end to end.
+- The project uses Consensys' ecosystem of products (MetaMask SDK, Infura, Linea) to demonstrate the ability to build a decentralized application from end to end.